Tips for Migrating Content Off of Your Legacy CMS

 Test, adjust, and transfer data

-Depending on the results, you might need to make some adjustments to system configuration, migration method, etc. This is also the time to make sure you have removed all of the old or outdated content; the transfer will be quicker and more efficient.
+Depending on the results, you might need to adjust the system configuration or migration method.
+It’s also the perfect time to ensure you have removed all of the old or outdated content, as the transfer will be more efficient.

-For automated migration, you will need to develop a script, migrate the content, and then clean it up and test everything.
+For automated migration, you will need to develop a script, migrate the content, clean it up and test everything.
 For manual migration, you will need to create a workflow showing the details of every step (e.g., entering page titles or metadata) to move the content.

 Test the results and optimize the system

-Get rid of that legacy CMS
+Get rid of that legacy CMS!

 When everything is working as intended and all of the testing and double-checks are complete, you can (finally!) deactivate your old system.

 There is no doubt that migrating content to a new CMS is a complex and risky process.
 It’s also one that cannot be avoided if you want to keep up with technological advances and continue to grow your business.
 Fortunately, there are resources and professionals that can help (like us!).

 If you are tired of fighting with your CMS, let us know!
 Mindgrub’s web experts are ready to help you through the entire content migration process.